ivancabria/mcmgs/README.md

 It has been compiled and tested on different hosts based on Unix/Linux

+The source files, the user manual of the code and some examples of input and output files are in the branches of this project.

+To compile the code:
+a) tar zxvf mcmgs-source.tar.gz   The source files are in the directory mcmgs/source
+b) cd mcmgs/source
-To compile the code, run 'make' or 'make -s'
+c) Enter 'make' or 'make -s'

+The file inputandoutputfiles.tar.gz contains some examples of input and output files.
+To get those files, enter 'tar zxvf inputandoutputfiles.tar.gz'.

 The file ljparameters.pdf contains the LJ (Lennard-Jones) parameters of the 103 atoms and six molecules used by the code 'mcmgs'.